A Slow Food Guide to Istria, Croatia: Vineyards, Truffles & Countryside Flavors

 Truffle Risotto

-Markets and Morning Rituals
+Markets and Morning Rituals in Istria

 If you’re staying somewhere with a kitchen (which we highly recommend), mornings in Istria are a chance to live like a local.
 Start your day by heading to the nearby village market—these little markets are full of fresh, seasonal produce that changes with the time of year.
 You might find wild greens picked that morning, sweet strawberries, freshly laid eggs, or fragrant herbs.
-Grab whatever catches your eye and head back to your place for a slow, unhurried breakfast.
+Grab whatever catches your eye and head back to your place for a slow, long breakfast.
 Think local honey drizzled over creamy yogurt, fresh bread from a bakery, and strong, rich coffee that sets the tone for the day.

 The best spots to get this kind of vibe?
 Buje, Grožnjan, or the countryside near Bale are all peaceful and full of charm.
 They’re far enough from the main tourist routes to keep things calm but close enough to explore and enjoy local life.